 Partially Owned Entities: We consolidate entities in which we have a controlling financial interest.
 In determining whether we have a controlling financial interest in a partially owned entity and the requirement to consolidate the accounts of that entity, we consider (i) whether the entity is a variable interest entity ("VIE") in which we are the primary beneficiary or (ii) whether the entity is a voting interest entity in which we have a majority of the voting interests of the entity.
 We are deemed to be the primary beneficiary of a VIE when we have (i) the power to direct the activities of the VIE that most significantly impact the VIE's economic performance and (ii) the obligation to absorb losses or receive benefits that could potentially be significant to the VIE.
 We generally do not control a partially owned entity if the approval of all of the partners/members is contractually required with respect to decisions that most significantly impact the performance of the partially owned entity.
 This includes decisions regarding operating/capital budgets, and the placement of new or additional financing secured by the assets of the venture, among others.
-We account for investments under the equity method investments are initially recorded at cost and subsequently adjusted for our share of net income or loss and cash contributions and distributions each period.
+We account for investments under the equity method when the requirements for consolidation are not met, and we have significant influence over the operations of the investee.
+Equity method investments are initially recorded at cost and subsequently adjusted for our share of net income or loss and cash contributions and distributions each period.
 Equity investments that do not qualify for consolidation or equity method accounting are recorded at fair value in accordance with ASC Topic 321, Investments-Equity Securities ("ASC 321") or, if fair value is not readily determinable, are initially recognized at cost and subsequently remeasured if there is an orderly transaction in an identical or similar investment of the same issuer or if the investment is impaired.